(CNN)Here's some background information about the civil war that took place in Libya in 2011.

 - Ambassador to the U.S. Ali Adjali resigns and states that he is no longer representing the government of Gadhafi.

-- Libyan diplomats at the U.N., including Libyan Deputy Ambassador Ibrahim Dabbashi, take the side of the opposition and demand the removal of "the tyrant Moammar Gadhafi."
+- Libyan diplomats at the United Nations, including Libyan Deputy Ambassador Ibrahim Dabbashi, take the side of the opposition and demand the removal of "the tyrant Moammar Gadhafi."

 February 21, 2011 - Two Libyan fighter pilots land their jets in Malta and request asylum, defecting after being ordered to bomb civilians.